Can a boat really only be powered by solar?

-Yes!
+Yes.
 The boats are powered only by the sun’s energy which converts to electricity.
-This means there are no bills!
-No need to re-fuel, no need to swap out gas canisters and no need to pay for electricity.
+This means there are no bills, no need to re-fuel, no need to swap out gas canisters and no need to pay for electricity.
 Once you’ve bought the boat, it’s all free.
-A standard hook up plug can also be fitted.
+A standard hook up plug is available for any extra power needs.

 Does the boat need maintenance?